kgiverson/kgiverson.github.com/_posts/2012-05-10-urban-vegetable-gardening.md

 As for many things the Internet proved to be an invaluable source.
 In particular I found the Chicago Green Roof Growers (http://greenroofgrowers.blogspot.com/) blog particularly helpful.
-Reading through their posts I was introduced to Sub Irrigation Planters that you can make your own.
-Some further investigation into the concept uncovered some folks in Australia who are using the concept in raised bed gardens which seemed like a perfect fit for the small strips of land I have on the north and south sides of my garage
+Reading through their posts I was introduced to Sub Irrigation Planters that you can make on your own.
+Some further investigation into the concept uncovered some folks in Australia who are using it in raised bed gardens which seemed like a perfect fit for the small strips of land I have on the north and south sides of my garage

 After spending two weekends with some trips to the Home Depot and bonding with power tools I had two raised beds